murilojunq/TrainingFrameworkTrackDNN/info-retraining/INFO.md

 git cms-checkdeps -a -A
 ```

-5. adjustments for compilation: Modify DataFormats/SiPixelDigi/interface/PixelDigi.h (NB: this is redundant)
+5. adjustments for compilation: Modify DataFormats/SiPixelDigi/interface/PixelDigi.h (NB: this is redundant in some parts)

 ```diff
 @@ -18,16 +18,16 @@ public: